-Recent studies focus on formulating the traffic forecasting as a spatio-temporal graph modeling problem.
-They typically construct a static spatial graph at each time step and then connect each node with itself between adjacent time steps to construct the spatio-temporal graph.
-In such a graph, the correlations between different nodes at different time steps are not explicitly reflected, which may restrict the learning ability of graph neural networks.
-Meanwhile, those models ignore the dynamic spatio-temporal correlations among nodes as they use the same adjacency matrix at different time steps.
-To overcome these limitations, we propose a \textit{Spatio-Temporal Joint Graph Convolutional Networks} (STJGCN) for traffic forecasting over several time steps ahead on a road network.
-Specifically, we construct both pre-defined and adaptive \textit{spatio-temporal joint graphs} (STJGs) between any two time steps, which represent comprehensive and dynamic spatio-temporal correlations.
-We further design dilated causal \textit{spatio-temporal joint graph convolution} layers on STJG to capture the spatio-temporal dependencies from distinct perspectives with multiple ranges.
-A multi-range attention mechanism is proposed to aggregate the information of different ranges.
-Experiments on four public traffic datasets demonstrate that STJGCN is computationally efficient and outperforms 11 state-of-the-art baseline methods.
+Recent studies have shifted their focus towards formulating traffic forecasting as a spatio-temporal graph modeling problem.
+Typically, they constructed a static spatial graph at each time step and then connected each node with itself between adjacent time steps to create a spatio-temporal graph.
+However, this approach failed to explicitly reflect the correlations between different nodes at different time steps, thus limiting the learning capability of graph neural networks.
+Additionally, those models overlooked the dynamic spatio-temporal correlations among nodes by using the same adjacency matrix across different time steps.
+To address these limitations, we propose a novel approach called Spatio-Temporal Joint Graph Convolutional Networks (STJGCN) for accurate traffic forecasting on road networks over multiple future time steps.
+Specifically, our method encompasses the construction of both pre-defined and adaptive spatio-temporal joint graphs (STJGs) between any two time steps, which represent comprehensive and dynamic spatio-temporal correlations.
+We further introduce dilated causal spatio-temporal joint graph convolution layers on the STJG to capture spatio-temporal dependencies from distinct perspectives with multiple ranges.
+To aggregate information from different ranges, we propose a multi-range attention mechanism.
+Finally, we evaluate our approach on five public traffic datasets and experimental results demonstrate that STJGCN is not only computationally efficient but also outperforms 11 state-of-the-art baseline methods.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{